Info on this page

 Remove jars from canner and let them set on a towel on the counter until they cool off.
 Test lids to make sure they have sealed.

-To make homemade ginger ale, just add a couple tablespoons of ginger syrup to a glass of club soda.
-You have to try it, it’s amazing!
+- Use ginger simple syrup to make homemade ginger ale!
+I decided to invest in an inexpensive SodaStream machine, and it has saved me a lot of money on club soda!
+To make homemade ginger ale, just add a couple tablespoons of ginger syrup to a glass of club soda or sparkling water.
+You have to try homemade ginger ale, it’s amazing!